 Why Alphabet Is a Great Gift

-Google is king of the hill when it comes to digital advertising.
-In 2017, it claimed an incredible 40 percent of every dollar spent in digital ads in the U.S, to the tune of roughly $35 billion.
+If Google isn’t the most powerful company in the world, it’s in the neighborhood.
 Parent company Alphabet is plowing a lot of the profit it gets from Google into “the next big things,” including artificial intelligence, machine learning and virtual reality, on top of its cloud-based services business that is already booming.
-Analysts expect annual earnings growth to average 21 percent over the next five years, which should keep Alphabet’s stock price humming along.
+In the here and now, however, its bread and butter is still digital advertising.
+In fact, Google and its arch-rival Facebook control 70% of all U.S. digital advertising, which should keep Alphabet’s stock price humming along.

 10. Berkshire Hathaway (BRK.A/BRK.B)

 For some investors, the name “Berkshire Hathaway” might not mean anything, but the name “Warren Buffett” is likely to ring a bell.
 The “Oracle of Omaha” is one of the most successful investors of all time.
 He’s also chairman and CEO of Berkshire Hathaway, the holding company for his investments.
-You can buy the more affordable version of the shares, under the symbol BRK.B, and pay around $200 per share.
-If you are really generous, you can buy shares in the original company, symbol BRK.A, and pay closer to $300,000 per share.
+You can buy the more affordable version of the shares, under the symbol BRK.B, and pay around $230 per share.
+If you are really generous, you can buy Class A shares in the original company, symbol BRK.A, and pay closer to $344,000 per share.

 Why Berkshire Hathaway Is a Great Gift